jrossi227/ApacheConfParser/README.md

 ApacheConfParser
 =====================
 The ApacheConfParser provides a java library that is used to read the Apache http server configuration.
+The library is currently used to power http://apachegui.net

 Current Jar
 ---------------------